passcarlean/basicInformation_Kotlin/README.md

 # basicInformation
-This is a Java app created using Android Studio that displays my basic information which includes:<br>
+This is a Kotlin  app created using Android Studio that displays my basic information which includes:<br>

 My full name<br>
 Slack Username <br>